ambaradan/vale-styles/README.md

 # Rocky Docs - Vale Styles

-Project for creating custom Vocabularies for Markdown code analysis with Valex linter. x
+Project for creating custom Vocabularies for Markdown code analysis with Vale linter.

 ## Purpose of the project